NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Invited seminars

+1. - Detecting circumbinary exoplanets with gravitational waves from the center-of-mass motion of LISA Galactic binaries_, University of Birmingham (remote), UK [09/12/2020]
+1. - Eppur si muove: detecting circumbinary exoplanets with gravitational waves from the center-of-mass motion of LISA Galactic binaries_, University of Amsterdam (remote), The Netherlands [04/11/2020]
 1. _Cosmology with gravitational wave standard sirens: current results and future prospects_, University of Zurich, Switzerland [16/05/2019]
 1. _Cosmology with gravitational wave standard sirens: current results and future prospects_, University of Geneva, Switzerland [07/12/2018]
 1. _Standard sirens: cosmology with gravitational waves_, Helsinki Institute of Physics, Finland [30/11/2017]